 Just missing out the list, were the highlights of a pair of thrillers, one being the MRS at Thompson Speedway (CT) in April, and the summer Wednesday show for the Tri-Track Series at Seekonk.
 There's the historic I-CAR Crown Jewel of Modifieds on the half-mile & quarter-mile of Baer Field Motorsports Park (IN).
 The drivers of the NASCAR Whelen Modified Tour making their case to race at Martinsville just weeks before the 2020 race announcement, and our one-on-one with now six-time champion Doug Coby is also worth a look.

--Story by: Connor Sullivan, Speed51 Content Specialist – Twitter: @Connor51CT
+-Story by: Connor Sullivan, Speed51 Northeast Editor – Twitter: @Connor51CT

 -Photo credit: Speed51